Mass Effect is owned by Electronic Arts and or Bioware, Deus Ex is owned by Square Enix.

 If you wish to support this fanfic, google 'p-a-t-r-e-o-n' and 'robotforge' and become a patron or share this story on your little corner of the internet! (remember to remove the dashes! ;) )

-Donovan Hock — multi-billionaire, entrepreneur, investor, and trader in all things ancient and valuable, or lethal — stood outside of his mansion, near the entrance, patiently waiting for his delivery to arrive, courtesy of none other than Kim Tae-Yeon.
+Donovan Hock.
+A multi-billionaire, entrepreneur, investor, and trader in all things ancient and valuable and, if you liked it that way, lethal.
+He also considered himself a patient man: He had been standing outside near the entrance of his mansion waiting for his delivery to arrive, courtesy of none other than Kim Tae-Yeon.

 All the 13th and the 501st had had to do is gun down a bunch of fleeing malcontents terrified for their lives.